railsfactory/crux_theme/README.md

 ﻿CruxTheme
 =========

 CruxTheme is an extension for Spree Commerce.
-It is mandatory that Spree has to be installed in the system to add this extension.
+It is mandatory that Spree and Crux has to be installed in the system to add this extension.
 CruxTheme allows users to select individual themes and customise design elements for their store.

 Installation